Adriana Lima

-Adriana Lima ([adɾiˈɐ̃nɐ ˈlĩmɐ]; born 12 June 1981) is a Brazilian model, who was a Victoria's Secret Angel from 1999 to 2018.
+Adriana Lima ([adɾiˈɐ̃nɐ ˈlĩmɐ]; born 12 June 1981) is a Brazilian supermodel.
+She was a Victoria's Secret Angel from 1999 to 2018.
 She was the longest-running model and named "the most valuable Victoria's Secret Angel" in 2017.
 She is also known as a spokesmodel for Maybelline cosmetics since 2003, and for her Super Bowl and Kia Motors commercials.
-At age 15, Lima won Ford's "Supermodel of Brazil" competition, and took second place the following year in the Ford "Supermodel of the World" competition before signing with Elite Model Management in New York City.
+At age 15, Lima won Ford Models' "Supermodel of Brazil" competition, and took second place the following year in the Ford "Supermodel of the World" competition before signing with Elite Model Management in New York City.

 Lima is currently ranked by models.com as one of the "New Supers".
 Since 2014, Lima has been the world's second highest-paid model.
 In 2012, she came in 4th place on the Forbes top-earning models list, estimated to have earned $7.3 million in one year.
 In 2013, she came in 3rd place and in 2014 she came in 2nd place with earnings of $8 million.
 In 2015, she came in 2nd place with earnings of $9 million.
 In 2016, she kept the second place with earnings of US$10.5 million.

 Lima has served as brand ambassador for the clothing brand Desigual based in Barcelona, Spain, for the Beachwear collection of Italian brand Calzedonia, and for the ready-to-wear collection of Italian brand Sportmax.
-She is currently an ambassador for IWC, Puma, Maybelline, and Chopard.
+She is currently an ambassador for International Watch Company (IWC), Puma, Maybelline, and Chopard.

 Early life

 Lima was born on 12 June 1981 in Salvador, Bahia, Brazil.
 Many sources stated that "Francesca" is her middle name, but Lima herself denied this in an interview to W Radio Colombia in 2010, and confirmed that her name is only Adriana Lima.
 Her parents are Nelson Torres, a carpenter, and Maria das Graças Lima, a social worker.
-Her father left the family when she was six months old, and Lima was raised only by her mother.
-Lima was raised in the Castelo Branco neighbourhood of Salvador.
-She has stated that prior to starting modelling, she had wanted to pursue a career as a paediatrician.
+Torres left the family when she was six months old, and Lima was raised by her mother.
+Despite this, Lima has expressed appreciation for her time spent with her father before his death in 2015.
+She was raised in the Castelo Branco neighbourhood of Salvador.
+Prior to modelling, she had planned to pursue a career as a paediatrician.

 Lima is of Portuguese, Native Brazilian, African, Japanese, Swiss, and West Indian descent.
 She personally identifies as Afro-Brazilian.

 Lima speaks four languages: her native Portuguese, English, Italian, and Spanish.